Developmental plasticity: Critical period

-The concept of critical periods is a widely accepted and prominent theme in development, with strong implications to developmental plasticity.
+The concept of critical periods is a widely accepted and prominent theme in development, with strong implications for developmental plasticity.
 Critical periods establish a time frame in which the shaping of neural networks can be carried out.
 During these critical periods in development, plasticity occurs as a result of changes in the structure or function of developing neural circuits.
 Such critical periods can also be experience-dependent, in the instance of learning via new experiences, or can be independent of the environmental experience and rely on biological mechanisms including endogenous or exogenous factors.
-Again, one of the most pervading examples of this can be seen in the development of the visual cortex in addition to the acquisition of language as a result of developmental plasticity during the critical period.
+Another notable example includes the development of sensory systems, which also undergo plastic changes during critical time periods.
 A lesser known example, however, remains the critical development of respiratory control during developmental periods.
-At birth, the development of respiratory control neural circuits is incomplete, requiring complex interactions from both the environment and internal factors.
-Experimentally exposing two week-old kittens and rats to hyperoxic conditions, completely eliminates the carotid chemoreceptor response to hypoxia, and consequently resulting in respiratory impairment.
-This has dramatic clinical significance as newborn infants are often supplemented with considerable amounts of oxygen, which could detrimentally affect the way in which neural circuits for respiratory control develop during the critical period.
-Additionally, when stimuli or experiences are elicited outside of the critical period, usually the results have little to no lasting effect, which could also lead to severe developmental impairment.
+At birth, the development of respiratory control neural circuits is incomplete, requiring complex interactions from both the environment and intrinsic factors.
+Experimentally exposing two-week-old kittens and rats to hyperoxic conditions completely eliminates the carotid chemoreceptor response to hypoxia, resulting in respiratory impairment.
+This has remarkable clinical significance, as newborn infants are often supplemented with considerable amounts of oxygen, which could detrimentally affect the way in which neural circuits for respiratory control develop during the critical period.
+When stimuli appear or experiences occur outside of the critical period, any potential outcome is typically not long-lasting.

 Spontaneous network activity

 Another lesser known element of developmental plasticity includes spontaneous bursts of action potentials in developing neural circuits, also referred to as spontaneous network activity.
-During the early development of neural connections, excitatory synapses undergo spontaneous activation, resulting in elevated intracellular calcium levels which signals the onset of innumerable signaling cascades and developmental processes.
-As an example, prior to birth neural circuits in the retina undergo spontaneous network activity, which has been found to elicit the formation of retinogeniculate connections.
-Examples of spontaneous network activity during development are also exhibited in the proper formation of neuromuscular circuits.
+During the early development of neural connections, excitatory synapses undergo spontaneous activation, resulting in elevated intracellular calcium levels that signal the onset of numerous signaling cascades and developmental processes.
+For example, prior to birth, neural circuits in the retina undergo spontaneous network activity, which has been found to elicit the formation of retinogeniculate connections.
+Developmental spontaneous network activity is also exhibited in the proper formation of neuromuscular circuits.
 It is believed that spontaneous network activity establishes a scaffold for subsequent learning and information acquisition following the initial establishment of synaptic connections during development.

+Phenotypic plasticity

+Reaction norms

+The norm of reaction, or reaction norm, is a pattern of phenotypic plasticity that describes how a single genotype can produce an array of different phenotypes in response to different environmental conditions.
+Furthermore, a reaction norm can be a graphical representation of organismal variation in phenotype in response to numerous environmental circumstances.
+The graphical representation of reaction norms is commonly parabolic in shape, which represents the variation in plasticity across a population.
+Additionally, reaction norms allow organisms to evaluate the need for various phenotypes in response to the magnitude of the environmental signal.